 How and When Must I Notify My Employees?
 You must give the employee one of the following.

-• The IRS Form W-2, Wage and Tax Statement, which has the required information about the EIC on the back of Copy B.
+The IRS Form W-2, Wage and Tax Statement, which has the required.

-• A substitute Form W-2 with the same EIC information on the back of the employee's copy that is on Copy B of the IRS Form W-2.

-• Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC).

-Your written statement with the same wording as Notice 797.
+- The IHS Form W-2, Wage and Tax Statement, which has the required information about the EIC on the back of Copy B. - A substitute Form W-2 with the same EIC information on the back of the employee's copy that is on Copy B of the IRS Form W-2. - Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC). - Your written statement with the same wording as Notice 797.